basiqio/basiq-blink/tutorials/README.md

 ## Introduction

 The Basiq Blink service enables you to easily implement our services into your application by providing you with a simple usage interface.
-The interface provided is a web based, served from Cloudfront so the latency should be minimal.
+The interface provided is web based, served from Cloudfront so the latency should be minimal.
 It can be used from your iOS or Android apps using a webview, or web based apps by using our JS control, or by manually displaying it using an iframe.

 ## Setup